rb-thompson/chefs-advantage/README.md

 ## Data
 - [x] Recipes and image paths stored in sqlite database
+- [x] Uploaded images are renamed with a unique hash
 - [x] Images are saved and managed inside `static/uploads`
 - [x] Database is optimized regularly for performance